XuanTu2002/FinBERT-VCSenti/README.md

 ---

-**Kết quả dự kiến:**
+**Kết quả:**
 ```
-'The company's revenue grew by 25% in the last quarter.'
- -> Dự đoán: POSITIVE (Score: 0.9987)

-'There are concerns about the upcoming economic recession.'
+'The company announced a record-breaking quarter with huge profits.' -> Dự đoán: positive (Điểm: 0.9548)
- -> Dự đoán: NEGATIVE (Score: 0.9995)
+'Despite the merger, the stock price has fallen.' -> Dự đoán: negative (Điểm: 0.7254)

-'The new CEO will start his position next Monday.'
- -> Dự đoán: NEUTRAL (Score: 0.9998)
+'The report shows that the market is stable.' -> Dự đoán: positive (Điểm: 0.7772)
 ```
 ---